-Benzodiazepines are a central nervous system depressant and are a commonly prescribed drug to treat a variety of different problems.
+Benzodiazepines are central nervous system depressants and are commonly prescribed drugs to treat a variety of different problems.
 There are many different recognizable brand names such as Klonopin, Valium, Ativan, Xanax, and Librium.
 Throughout Canada, benzodiazepines are not as widely prescribed as they once were.
 The overall quantity of benzodiazepines and benzo-related drugs dispensed in Canada declined by around 6% in 2016 and 2017.
-Within the province of Newfoundland and Labrador there was 0.5% increase in the number of prescriptions given.
+Within the province of Newfoundland and Labrador, there was a 0.5% increase in the number of prescriptions given.
 In 2017 there were over 12,200 defined daily doses per 1000 population in the province.
 People who are prescribed benzodiazepines can become addicted to these drugs.

 The process of becoming addicted to benzodiazepines can start with a prescription that is either taken longer than needed or misused in some way.
 Most benzo prescriptions are given for the as-needed treatment of certain problems.
 However, when the drug is taken longer than needed or used daily, the person consuming the drug will develop a dependency on them and a tolerance.
 Drug dependency occurs because your body and mind become accustomed to the amount of the drug being used.
 Benzodiazepines do not have a ceiling effect, which means the drug user develops a tolerance that must be met to avoid the withdrawal pain.